Lee Se-young: 2016–present: Rising popularity

 Lee gained increased popularity after starring in the family drama The Gentlemen of Wolgyesu Tailor Shop (2016), where she received favourable reviews.
 She and co-star Hyun Woo were dubbed as The Ahchoo Couple by fans.
 Lee also won the Best New Actress award in the television category at the Baeksang Arts Award for her performance.

 In 2017, Lee starred in her first leading role in free-to-air TV station with KBS2's youth drama Hit the Top.
 Lee then starred in the fantasy romantic comedy drama A Korean Odyssey by the Hong sisters, and was praised for her portrayal of three different characters.

 In 2018, Lee played her first big-screen leading role in the comedy film Duck Town.

 In 2019, Lee starred in the tvN historical drama The Crowned Clown, based on the 2012 Korean historical film Masquerade, where she played the role of Queen Yoo So-woon.
 The same year, she appeared in the horror film Lingering and the medical drama Doctor John.

 In 2020, Lee starred in the mystery thriller Memorist as a genius profiler.
-She then reunited with Shin Sung-rok, whom she previously worked with in Trot Lovers, for the MBC drama Kairos.
+She then reunited with Shin Sung-rok, whom she previously worked with in Lovers of Music, for the MBC drama Kairos.

 In 2021, Lee played the role of Sung Deok-im in MBC hit historical romance drama The Red Sleeve, co-starring alongside Lee Jun-ho.

 In 2022, Lee made a special appearance as a cinema employee in the film Seoul Vibe.
-Lee also played the lead role as lawyer Kim Yu-ri in KBS romantic comedy drama The Law Cafe, reuniting with A Korean Odyssey co-star Lee Seung-gi.
+Lee also played the lead role as a lawyer named Kim Yu-ri in KBS romantic comedy drama The Law Cafe, reuniting with A Korean Odyssey co-star Lee Seung-gi.

-In 2023, Lee will hold a fan meeting Lee Se Young Fan Meeting which will be held on April 2nd is the fan meeting event in the past 26 years time since its debut.
+In November 2023, she also appeared in the time-traveling historical fantasy drama titled The Story of Park's Marriage Contract.

+In September 2025, Lee left her agency Prain TPC which she had been with for 11 years and sign an exclusive contract with Fantagio.

+Other Ventures

+Ambassadorship

+In 2005 Lee was appointed as Honorary Space Ambassador by Korea Aerospace Research Institute, Ministry of Science and Technology.

+Lee was appointed as the 1st ambassador of Seoul Teen Women's Festival by the Seoul Metropolitan Government in 2008 to help promote and create a safe Seoul for woman teenager.

+In June 2011, Lee was appointed as Public Relations Ambassador for Energy Citizen Solidarity to promote the importance of energy conservation practice and appealing for participation to save the environment.

+In 2018 Lee was appointed as Crime Prevention Ambassador by Seoul Gangdong Police Station, Seoul Metropolitan Police Agency.

+Endorsements

+In 2008, Lee became the first model and endorser for Nana's B a cosmetic brand for teenagers by LG H&H.

+In 2012, she was appointed as an exclusive model for Samchuly the most well-known bicycle company in Korea.

+In 2013, Lee was named as an executive model for Clean & Clear.